nitkanikita21/elementix/README.md

 # 📦 Elementix

-A web microframework built on Kotlin to build web applications using Kotlin.
-Developed from scratch without the use of third-party libraries
+A web microframework built on Kotlin for building web applications using Kotlin.
+Developed with minimal external libraries

 ## 🎯 Goal